a familiar name for a person

 remote and separate physically or socially

-injustice by virtue of not conforming with rules or standards
+injustice by virtue of not conforming with standards

 a notable achievement